TobikoData/sqlmesh/docs/reference/notebook.md

 ## plan
 ```
-%plan [--start START] [--end END] [--from FROM_] [--skip-tests]
+%plan [--start START] [--end END] [--create-from CREATE_FROM]
-        [--restate-model [RESTATE_MODEL ...]] [--no-gaps]
+            [--skip-tests] [--restate-model [RESTATE_MODEL ...]] [--no-gaps]
             [--skip-backfill] [--forward-only] [--no-prompts] [--auto-apply]
+            [--no-auto-categorization]
             [environment]

-Iterates through a set of prompts to both establish a plan and apply it.
+Goes through a set of prompts to both establish a plan and apply it

 positional arguments:
-  environment           The environment to run the plan against.
+  environment           The environment to run the plan against

 options:
   --start START, -s START
                         Start date to backfill.
   --end END, -e END     End date to backfill.
-  --from FROM_, -f FROM_
+  --create-from CREATE_FROM
-                        The environment to base the plan on rather than local
+                        The environment to create the target environment from
-                        files.
+                        if it doesn't exist.
+Default: prod.
   --skip-tests, -t      Skip the unit tests defined for the model.
   --restate-model <[RESTATE_MODEL ...]>, -r <[RESTATE_MODEL ...]>
                         Restate data for specified models (and models
                         downstream from the one specified).
 For production
-                        environment, all related model versions will have their
+                        environment, all related model versions will have
-                        intervals wiped, but only the current versions will be
+                        their intervals wiped, but only the current versions
-                        backfilled.
-For development environment, only the
+                        will be backfilled.
+For development environment, only
-                        current model versions will be affected.
+                        the current model versions will be affected.
   --no-gaps, -g         Ensure that new snapshots have no data gaps when
                         comparing to existing snapshots for matching models in
                         the target environment.